 By this time, it was already getting late.
 I drove a bit further and found a nice spot to sleep, still within 10,000 ft elevation.
-As I was brushing my teeth, a light rain started coming from the sky.
+As I brushed my teeth, a light rain started coming from the sky.
 It created nice background music to fall asleep into.

-The next morning I started to descent from the pass.
+The next morning I started to descend from the pass.
 The trail went mostly through woods, without some extensive views.
 Still pretty, though.

-Just as the Phantom and Shelf roads, the Marshall pass is a quite easy road to drive on.
-It is rockier at places, but there are no challenging spots.
+Just like the Phantom and Shelf roads, the Marshall pass is quite an easy road to drive on.
+It is rockier in places, but there are no challenging spots.
 Most of the time is also wide just enough for two cars to pass each other, but I was lucky to be there at the same time when the forest service started transporting logs for processing..
-Passing a car might be fine but a large 10-wheeler rolling in speed, while being in the outer lane counting inches from a drop-down, that caused some adrenaline pulsing.
+Passing a car was fine, but a 10-wheeler rolling in speed while being in the outer lane counting inches from a drop-down, caused some adrenaline pulsing.

-I entered a valley behind the town with intention to climb up towards Schofield Pass.
-At first, the road through the valley was wide and smooth as a normal highway.
-This contributed to the fact that there were people all over.
+I entered a valley behind the town intending to climb up towards Schofield Pass.
+At first, the road through the valley was wide and smooth as a normal highway, and people were all over.
 Many campers, painters, bikers, hikers, etcetera.
 Once I passed the village "Gothic," the trail became a bit rougher.
-Nothing bad, just with more rocks and a little mud.
+Nothing horrible, just a bit more rocks and mud.
 This; however, was enough to cause issues for some and I run into a small traffic jam soon.

 Someone picked a wrong line and the low ground clearance of his vehicle wasn’t forgiving.
-The next driver didn’t want to scrap the underneath of his car like the guy in front of him so he chosen another line, but that wasn’t much better as it nearly got him stuck.
+The next driver didn’t want to scrap the underneath of his car like the guy in front of him and got nearly stuck instead

 Behind this point, there were no more sedans on the road anymore.
-Suddenly the trail started to ascend and it took away almost everyone.
+The trail started to ascend and it took away almost everyone.
 Brilliant!
-Road got steeper, narrower and it didn’t take long until I got to a section covered by a decent snowdrift.
+It got steeper, narrower and it didn’t take long and I got to a section covered by a decent snowdrift.

-Although there were a few tracks on it from vehicles which got over it, all of them had big off road tires, over 10 inches of the ground clearance and I'm sure 4x4 drivetrain.
+Although there were a few tracks on it from vehicles which got over it, all of them had big off-road tires, over 10 inches of ground clearance and I'm sure a 4x4 drivetrain.
 As I didn’t have any of these features, I took a shovel from my booth and started clearing the trail.
 It was a good workout and after a tad over half an hour, it was good enough for me to get through.

-And a good thing I did, as there were spots on the trail that would kill the Escape instantly.
+And a good thing I did, as there were spots on the trail that would kill the Ford instantly.

 Next to these rocky sections, there was also a spot where the trail crossed a river.
-It probably used to have a bridge at some point, but it was gone for a long time.
-The only way at the moment was to wade ashore.
-The stream was about two and half feet deep, but water was clear so one could see where he's stepping and it was a nice diversion.
+It looked like there used to be a bridge at some point, but it was long gone.
+The only way at the moment was to wade through.
+The stream was about two and a half feet deep, but the water was clear so I could see where I am stepping and it was a nice diversion.